Yoga Dharma is a name given by Anat Zahor to her practice combining Iyengar yoga and the Buddha Dharma.

 Yoga Dharma is more than a technique or a system, Yoga Dharma is both a path and a vehicle.

 During my years as a practitioner and teacher of Yoga, as well as of Meditation and Dharma, I understood that these two paths aren't separate, but one.

-I teach Iyengar Yoga through the eyes of the Buddha Dharma and the Taoist approach: alignment of body and mind, understanding the connections between mind and matter, enquiry of patterns of breath and their connections to body and mind.
-I teach mindfulness of body poses and actions, mindfulness of sensations, mindfulness of mind and mind objects.
-I focus on developing stability in Asanas, both physically and mentally, through precision, right effort, right observation, clear comprehension and concentration.
+I teach Iyengar Yoga through the eyes of the Buddha Dharma and the Taoist approach: alignment of body and mind, understanding the connections between mind and matter, inquiry of patterns of breath and their connections to body and mind.
+I teach mindfulness of body poses and actions, mindfulness of sensations, and mindfulness of mind and mind-objects.
+I focus on developing stability in Asanas, both physically and mentally, through precision, right effort, right observation, clear comprehension, and concentration.
 I encourage the growth of intuitive understanding and insight through vigorous practice and creative sequences.
 I call my approach "Yoga Dharma".

-Yoga Dharma grants us health and vitality, wellness, awareness, growth and fulfilment, conscious and wise life choices, concentration and serenity, happiness and peace of mind.
+Yoga Dharma grants us health and vitality, wellness, awareness, growth and fulfillment, conscious and wise life choices, concentration and serenity, happiness, and peace of mind.